TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/perl/how-to-implement-the-solution.md

 Well, that was anticlimactic.
 In fact, it was about as disappointing as our implementations of Hello World in Python and Ruby.
-That said, who doesnít love a simple implementation (talking to you, Java).
+That said, who doesn‚Äôt love a simple implementation (talking to you, Java).

-At any rate, letís dig into this a little bit.
-For starters, weíll notice there are no parentheses required for Perlís print function.
+At any rate, let‚Äôs dig into this a little bit.
+For starters, we‚Äôll notice there are no parentheses required for Perl‚Äôs print function.
-I use the word ìrequiredî because we can actually call print with them:
+I use the word ‚Äúrequired‚Äù because we can actually call print with them:

 ```perl
 print("Hello, World!");
 ```

-However, from my understanding, itís good Perl style to omit the parentheses for built-in functions.
+However, from my understanding, it‚Äôs good Perl style to omit the parentheses for built-in functions.

 Oh, I should probably clarify something.
-In Perl, theyíre not called functions.
-Instead, theyíre called subroutines, and you can declare one of your own using the sub keyword.
-Thatís a new one for me!
+In Perl, they‚Äôre not called functions.
+Instead, they‚Äôre called subroutines, and you can declare one of your own using the sub keyword.
+That‚Äôs a new one for me!